florentpoujol/laravel-attributes-metadata/readme_v3.md

 ### Setting up models from their attribute metadata

-It is possible to populate most actual properties used to setup model behavior based on its attributes metadata.

-Populatable properties include
+Model behavior is configurable by a bunch of properties on them like the ones below:
-- `$primaryKey`, `$increments` and `$keyType`
+- `$primaryKey`, `$incrementing` and `$keyType`
 - `$guarded`, `$fillable` and `$hidden`
 - `$attributes` (default values)
 - `$dates`
 - `$casts`

+If attribute metadata contain the right information, it is possible to altogether forget about any of them and just throw the `SetupModelFromAttributeMetadata` trait on the model.
+The trait do not populate the properties, it overrides the corresponding method of the base model that usually returns the value of the property.
-You can enable this by adding the `SetupModelFromAttributeMetadata` trait, and you can turn off for each properties individually by setting the corresponding static property to false.
+Any values existing on the properties takes precedence over the values defined in the metadata. and you can turn off for each properties individually by setting the corresponding static property to false.
 Eg : `protected static $setupGuardedFromAttributesMetadata = false;`

-Note that this require to eagerly resolve all attributes metadata on model boot.

-Note that casts may also be handled dynamically, which has one advantage, read on below.

 ### Dynamic casts and relations